e271828e/Flight.jl/prototypes/kernel/README.md

 ## What is deliberately absent

-**Increment 5 — multi-rate:** the harmonic grid, the two-register `sample_times` declaration (`Relative` composing affinely down the tree, `Absolute` severing and re-seeding), its compilation to one `(D, Φ)` pair per component, the `Relative(1)` default, rate scopes (§8.7) and the boundary sweep's `(idx - Φ) % D` gate (D-185; the one-arg phase-body arity exists and is exercised, but gates nothing yet).
-At `D = 1, Φ = 0` the gate is identically true, so it must leave increment 3's tests passing — as increment 4 did, restating them unchanged in semantics over the new entry surface.
+**D-187's grid diagnostics:** the bound schedule here is plain data on the `Simulation` (path, `D`, `Φ`, `Δt`), not the named printable artifact — no hyperperiod-chart `show`-form, no anchor/provenance columns carried through, no leave-one-out refinement factors or prime attribution, no nearest-non-refining offset suggestions, no `GridUtilization` advisory.
+The refusal messages name the offending anchor and the pool's GCD, and stop there.

-Beyond those: events (guards, handlers, `project`, localization), computed connections and the §8.8 helpers (`input_passthrough` and the generic-holding sugar), visibility enforcement (§8.3), did-you-mean suggestion lists (an error names the offender plainly), auto-published ports, §9.5's always-on conformance check, §13.2's diagnostic framing (build errors here are a plain `BuildError` with a good message, not the structured carrier), and the entire runtime periphery.
+Beyond that: events (guards, handlers, `project`, localization), computed connections and the §8.8 helpers (`input_passthrough` and the generic-holding sugar), visibility enforcement (§8.3), did-you-mean suggestion lists (an error names the offender plainly), auto-published ports, §9.5's always-on conformance check, §13.2's diagnostic framing (build errors here are a plain `BuildError` with a good message, not the structured carrier), partial advance and the per-run overrides (§12.6 — `run!(sim, t_end)` takes `t_end` to the nearest step boundary), and the entire runtime periphery.

 ## Stand-ins: where the prototype's shape is not the spec's